modeldriven-hu/astah-easy-diagram/README.md

 - Straighten line: keep minimal amount of points
 - Snap to pixel: set coordinates and size so that it aligns to pixels, removing the fraction parts by rounding up)
 - Reset item flow: match item flow line with the corresponding connection
+- Save and restore position: save the positions of connected edges and ports, really useful for resizing/movement of a block.